 Pos 702 Politics and Administration

 Additional graduate courses must be completed, up to the required 32 credits.
-No more than 12 credit hours toward the M.A. may be taken on an S/U basis without permission of the graduate coordinator or department chair.
+No more than 12 credit hours toward the M.A. may be taken on an S/U basis without permission of the Graduate Program Director or department chair.

-Students pursuing a master's degree who have been admitted to the Ph.D. program at the University at Albany may substitute successful completion of the Ph.D. comprehensive examination (in both a major and second field) for the master's essay requirement.
-The major field comprehensive examination requires defense of a dissertation prospectus that itself constitutes a substantial research and writing project.
+Students pursuing a master's degree who have been admitted to the Ph.D. program at the University at Albany may substitute successful completion of the Ph.D. comprehensive examination (in both a major and second field) and dissertation prospectus defense for the master's essay requirement.

-Each student is required to select a faculty advisor in the first semester of graduate study, and to register that choice with the department secretary, prior to pre-registration for the following semester's courses.
-There are no language, quantitative, or comprehensive examination requirements for the master's degree.
-Students intending to enter the Ph.D. program are advised to take Pos 516, The Discipline of Political Science, in their first year of graduate work, and to undertake efforts to satisfy the doctoral research tools requirement.
+Each student is required to select a faculty advisor in the first semester of graduate study, and to register that choice with the Director of Graduate Student Services prior to pre-registration for the following semester's courses.
+The master's degree does not require language, quantitative, or comprehensive examination.
+Students intending to enter the Ph.D. program are advised to take the required courses in the Ph.D. program's scope and methods sequence.